gregoriomomm/docker-htsp/README.md

 default_pass = password
 ```

-and check if the tsocks.conf is the correct path inside docker-compose.yml and run by using :
+and check if the tsocks.conf is pointing to the correct path inside docker-compose.yml and run by using :

 ```bash
 docker run -v path/tsocks.conf:/etc/tsocks.conf -p 3128:3128 docker-htsp:latest